pengqun/awesome-documentation/README.md

 ### Commercial

+- [Confluence](https://www.atlassian.com/software/confluence) - A powerful collaboration and project management software, which is widely used for enterprise documentation management.
+  - [Confluence in a Docker container](https://github.com/cptactionhank/docker-atlassian-confluence) - Atlassian Confluence wrapped in a Docker image.
 - [Writerside | JetBrains](https://www.jetbrains.com/writerside/) - The most powerful development environment – now adapted for writing documentation.
+- [Project documentation | Slite](https://slite.com/solutions/project-documentation) - Brings your scattered project documents into one place: from project plans, to specs and process documentation.
+- [Swimm document](https://swimm.io/document) - Code documentation for developer productivity, including AI support to improve readability.

 ## More Topics